geraldiner/100devs/README.md

 * VS Code has a terminal that I can use to be pushing to Git
 * Everything is an object and Object Oriented Programming makes a lot more sense now
 * JavaScript does not work natively in the browser.
 It utilizes web APIs to do stuff like "document.querySelector".
 Something like Node.js lets us use JavaScript in the browser. #mindblown
+* As a personal preference, it seems better to just stick to semi-colons because every other language uses it - saves hours of frustration trying to look for that missing one.

 # Examples: